Why you should stop trying to find your passion at work—and 4 things to look for instead

-As much as people like to talk about being passionate about their jobs, some of the most successful leaders () agree that following your passion can be some pretty terrible career advice.
+As much as people like to talk about being passionate about their jobs, some of the most successful leaders (Mark Cuban included) agree that following your passion can be some pretty terrible career advice.

 Therapist, author and speaker Esther Perel agrees.
 The relationship expert, who has a new podcast called "How's Work," says those who focus too much on finding passion through their work may be doing themselves a disservice.